 How do I transfer my RRSPs?

 Did you know that you can transfer your RRSPs between financial institutions?
 There can be service charges, but it can be worth it in the long run.
-Book an appointment and bring your current statement into one of our branches.
+Book an appointment and bring your current statement to one of our branches.
 We’ll let you know your options.

 If you decide to switch over your RRSP, we’ll do all the work to get it over here.
-No need to run back and forth in between us and other financial institutions.
+No need to run back and forth between us and other financial institutions.
 We’ve got you.

 Or maybe both?
 Your goals and timeline will dictate this.
 If you have more than one goal then you may need different investments for each goal.
 Chat with an advisor (we’re a little biased, but we know some good ones).
 These are important decisions and you shouldn’t have to make them alone.
 We’ll take a look at your goals, your timeline and your lifestyle and see what’s realistic and fits best.

 Is the money I put into my RRSP actually tax-free?